LanetNetwork/dnsbalancer/README.md

 * `action` is, naturally, action performed against query in question (currently valid values are:
 `allow`, `deny`).

 ACL is examined step-by-step.
+Default ACL policy is to accept all queries.
 Also ACLs may be used to mangle queries in future, extending set of actions that may be performed against DNS packets.

 Again, here is small all-allowing example: